okta/okta-oidc-js/packages/oidc-middleware/README.md

 * **issuer** - The OIDC provider (e.g. `https://{yourOktaDomain}/oauth2/default`)
 * **client_id** - An id provided when you create an OIDC app in your Okta Org
 * **client_secret** - A secret provided when you create an OIDC app in your Okta Org
+* **appBaseUrl** - The base scheme, host, and port (if not 80/443) of your app, not including any path (e.g. http://localhost:3000, not http://localhost:3000/ )  You may specific `loginRedirectUri` to override this setting if you redirect to other apps.

+Optional config:

-* **redirect_uri** - The callback for your app.
+* **loginRedirectUri** - The URI for your app that Okta will redirect users to after sign in to create the local session.
 Locally, this is usually `http://localhost:3000/authorization-code/callback`.
 When deployed, this should be `https://{yourProductionDomain}/authorization-code/callback`.

-Optional config:
+This will default to `{baseUrl}{routes.loginCallback.path}` if `appBaseUrl` is provided, or the (deprecated) `redirect_uri` if appBaseUrl is not provided.
+Unless your redirect is to a different application, it is recommended to NOT set this parameter and instead set `appBaseUrl` and (if different than the default of `/authorization-code/callback`) `routes.loginCallback.path`.
 * **response_type** - Defaults to `code`
 * **scope** - Defaults to `openid`, which will only return the `sub` claim.
 To obtain more information about the user, use `openid profile`.
 For a list of scopes and claims, please see [Scope-dependent claims](https://developer.okta.com/standards/OIDC/index.html#scope-dependent-claims-not-always-returned) for more information.
 * **routes** - Allows customization of the generated routes.
 See [Customizing Routes](#customizing-routes) for details.